tejohnso/couchBook/README.md

 #CouchBook

-This web application serves to evaluate couchDB both as a datastore and as a standalone web platform.
+This web application serves to evaluate CouchDB both as a datastore and as a standalone web platform.

 A live test can be found at http://tejohnso.iriscouch.com/addressbook/_design/main/AddressBook.html